-Notification for Wastewater Treatment Plants Threatened by Flood Waters
+Notification for Wastewater Treatment Plants Threatened by Natural Disasters

-- If a facility is significantly affected by flood waters, it is authorized to bypass or shutdown if necessary to prevent loss of life, personal injury or property damages; or where unavoidable excessive storm drainage or runoff would damage any facilities or processes necessary for compliance with the effluent limitations and conditions of this permit.
+- If a facility is significantly affected by flood waters, ice or other natural disasters, it is authorized to bypass or shutdown if necessary to prevent loss of life, personal injury or property damages; or where unavoidable excessive storm drainage or runoff would damage any facilities or processes necessary for compliance with the effluent limitations and conditions of this permit.

 - The facility must take all reasonable measures to prevent a bypass or shutdown.
 If prevention is not possible, the facility must take all reasonable actions to minimize the bypass or shutdown and all impacts.